FishlandicFishy/lexicring/wiki/tvb_fictional_islands.md

 [^2432]
 Not much is known about the Pu Shai Islands, other than how extreme the UV light is there.

+## 凱發梧島 (Kai Fa Wu Island)

+Not much is known about the Kai Fa Wu Island, other than how many corporations have attempted to develop it.

 ## References

 [^0323]:  Episode 323, <https://youtu.be/lvhvCThgemM>